1tonyhan/bell-inequality-simulation/2_Aside_on_Bloch_Spheres.md

 What do any of these mean?

-$\ket{0}$ is essentially a state where there is a 100% chance to measure spin up, whereas $\ket{1}$ is essentially a state where there is a 100% chance to measure spin down. (you can think of these as non quantum states, or classical states).
+$\ket{0}$ is essentially a state where there is a 100% chance to measure spin up, whereas $\ket{1}$ is essentially a state where there is a 100% chance to measure spin down. (you can think of these as non quantum states, or classical states - In reality, they are 'quantum basis states' which are analogues of the classical states).

 The quantum state $\ket{\psi}$ is basically composed of a superposition of the two classical states $\ket{0}$ and $\ket{1}$.
 These two classical states have probability amplitudes, $\alpha$ and $\beta$ respecively.
 They are special in that $\alpha^2 + \beta^2 = 1$ (the probability of measuring something in the quantum state $\ket{\psi}$ is 1), and $\alpha^2$ is the probability of measuring $\ket{0}$; $\beta^2$ is the probability of measuring $\ket{1}$.